hassantafreshi/easy-form-builder/readme.txt

 [youtube http://www.youtube.com/watch?v=7jS01CEtbDg]

-you don\'t need coding skill or being tech person Just drag and drop your requirement and easily create your multistep form.
+You don't need coding skill or being tech person Just drag and drop your requirement and easily create your multistep form.

 You can create unlimited ticket systems, support systems or contact forms with Easy Form Builder